martin-riedl/CALexa/README.md

 [TOC]

 ## Introduction and Motivation
 Currently Alexa comes with a built-in google calender.
 If you're devoted to privacy principles and running your own CalDav-Server such as [Baikal](http://sabre.io/), but still go along with latest technology trends, you may not come around the amazon Alexa natural language assistent.
-This skill gives you the opportunity to easily host your own CalDav skill, e.g. using **Nginx**[^nginx] on a **Raspberry Pi**[^raspberry], to make your Calendar transparently accessible for Alexa.
+This skill gives you the opportunity to easily host your own CalDav skill, e.g. using [Nginx](https://nginx.org) on a [Raspberry Pi](http://www.raspberrypi.org), to make your Calendar transparently accessible for Alexa.

 ## Technical Aspects
 This skill uses [Flask-Ask](https://flask-ask.readthedocs.io), a Python micro-framework that simplifies developing Alexa skills.
 Great work [John Wheeler](https://twitter.com/johnwheeler_)!
 With a little knowledge of Python and Flask it is very simple to extend.